 Property owners, property managers, or those who otherwise have control of the premises are generally required to exercise reasonable care in their duty to protect or warn others of dangers or dangerous conditions on the property.
 When property owners fail to keep their property safe, guests, visitors, and people just passing through can be seriously injured by dangerous defects, loose wires, spills, icy sidewalks, and other hazards.

 If you have been injured due to a dangerous condition on another person’s property, you may be entitled to compensation for your medical bills, lost wages, and other damages.
-Ken Kieklak, Attorney at Law, possesses more than 20 years of experience standing up for injured Arkansans.
+Our Arkansas premises liability attorneys have more than 20 years of experience standing up for injured Arkansans.
 If you or a family member was injured in an accident on someone else’s property, call our law offices today to schedule a free legal consultation.
 Our number is (479) 316-0438.

 What Types of Premises Liability Accidents Are There?

 Since premises liability accidents include nearly any accident that occurs on another person’s property, the number of types of accidents is limited only by the circumstances one can imagine.
 However, there are some common scenarios for premises liability accidents that can happen in many everyday scenarios:

 - Slip and falls– A slip and fall is likely the most common premises liability accident.
 These accidents can occur due to a spilled liquid, snow or ice on a sidewalk, or because of slippery flooring material.
 Falling suddenly can lead to head injuries, broken bones, back injuries, and other injuries that can cause lasting effects.

 - Trip and falls– Trip and fall accidents can occur under a variety of circumstances.
 A cracked sidewalk, debris in a walkway, or insufficient lighting can all cause or contribute to trip and fall accidents.